Fast DNA Sequencing Can Offer Diagnostic Clues When Newborns Need Intensive Care

 By his reckoning, the results change the way doctors manage these cases about 40% of the time.

-Treatments are only available for a small share of these rare diseases.
-In other cases, the information can help parents and doctors understand what's wrong with their baby even if there is no treatment, or learn if death is inevitable, "And there's it's a very different conversation," Kingsmore says.
-"We help guide parents through picking an appropriate point at which to say enough is enough," and to end futile treatments.
+Treatments are available for only a small share of these rare diseases.
+In other cases, the information can help parents and doctors understand what's wrong with their baby even if there is no treatment or learn whether death is inevitable.
+"And there it's a very different conversation," Kingsmore says.
+"We help guide parents through picking an appropriate point at which to say enough is enough" and to end futile treatments.

 Of course, Kingsmore highlights the happier outcomes.
 One example is a bouncy girl named Sebastiana, now approaching her third birthday.

-Note: A previous version of this story incorrectly spelled Kasia Ellsworth's first name as Kasha.